Focus on sex-specific risk factors critical in diagnosing, treating CVD in women

 Adverse pregnancy outcomes

 Several adverse pregnancy outcomes including hypertensive disorders of pregnancy, preeclampsia and gestational diabetes can increase a woman’s risk for CVD.
-For example, hypertensive disorders of pregnancy can increase the risk for subsequent diabetes and hypertension, in addition to indirect HF and CVD, Anandita Agarwala, MD, third-year fellow in the division of cardiology at Washington University School of Medicine in St. Louis, and colleagues wrote in the primer.
-These can also manifest through multiple phenotypes including insulin resistance, endothelial dysfunction and thrombophilia.
-Studies are currently underway to learn more about molecular mechanisms and phenotypic heterogeneity in these disorders.
+For example, hypertensive disorders of pregnancy can increase the risk for subsequent diabetes and hypertension, in addition to incident HF and CVD, Anandita Agarwala, MD, third-year fellow in the division of cardiology at Washington University School of Medicine in St. Louis, and colleagues wrote in the primer.
+Adverse outcomes can also manifest through multiple phenotypes including insulin resistance, endothelial dysfunction and thrombophilia.
+Studies are currently underway to learn more about molecular mechanisms and heterogeneity in these disorders.

 Gestational diabetes increases the risk for developing type 2 diabetes after pregnancy by eightfold compared with women without the condition.
 This is also linked to a future risk for CVD.